yanxiaodi/CoreMessenger/README.md

 }
 ```

-Then create a instance of the `Message` in your component A, as shown below:
+Then create an instance of the `Message` in your component A, as shown below:

 ```csharp
 var message = new TestMessageA(this, "Test Content");